Skip to main content

 Biography

 Cory Roberts-Auli (April 10, 1963 - March 10, 1996) described himself as a gay mixed-heritage Latino.
-He was of Puerto Rican and Irish descent and grew up in New Jersey and later New York City, where he moved when he was 16.
+He was of Puerto Rican and Irish descent and grew up in New Jersey.
+He would later move to New York City at the age of 16.
 He was a self-taught artist who worked in painting from 1990-1996.
 At the beginning of his career, his paintings were traditional, using oils and acrylics.
 He would add other materials, such as medical supplies, to the canvas through the years.
-Eventually, he used HIV-infected blood and other bodily fluids as pigments for his artwork.
-He co-created and co-edited Infected Faggot Perspectives, a zine distributed throughout America and Germany, where he lived towards the end of his life.
+His artwork eventually incorporated HIV-infected blood and other bodily fluids as pigments.
+He co-created and co-edited Infected Faggot Perspectives, a zine distributed in the U.S. and Germany, where he lived towards the end of his life.
 The zine is composed of collage, photography, and written word.

 Extent